Jeffrey Marsh: Print and other media

-Marsh is a regular contributor to The Huffington Post, where he has also been interviewed.
+Marsh has been a contributor to CBS, RTL-TV, CNBC, the BBC, and Rolling Stone, where they have also been interviewed.

 In August 2016, Marsh released their first book, How to Be You, via Penguin Random House.
 The book is Marsh's own story of "growing up fabulous in a small farming town," and also serves as a workbook, inviting readers to participate in activities and answer questions about how they do the things they do.
-NBC News describes the book as "Part memoir, part self-help, but also a workbook," and "'a love letter' to Marsh's 11-year-old self."
+NBC News describes the book as "part memoir, part self-help, but also a workbook," and "'a love letter' to Marsh's 11-year-old self."
 Marsh said in an interview with Digital Journal that the book is influenced by their practice of Buddhism.

 In conjunction with the release of the book How to Be You, they also became a regular contributing writer for Time magazine and Oprah.com.

-After The New York Times tweeted a cartoon portraying presidents Donald Trump and Vladimir Putin as a gay lovers, Marsh said "There seems to be no greater insult than comparing someone to a queer.
+After The New York Times tweeted a cartoon portraying presidents Donald Trump and Vladimir Putin as a gay lovers, Marsh said: "There seems to be no greater insult than comparing someone to a queer.
 For an LGBTQ youth, it's not background noise.
 When it comes up on their feed it feels like a direct personal attack, and to have a group that's as well-established as the New York Times personally attacking you feels horrendous."

-Criticism

-Marsh's videos have on several occasions been criticized for targeting children, and offering minors advise on topics such as "how to go no-contact" with their parents.

-In 2023, Shumirun Nessa - a UK-based TikToker - published a video calling on Marsh to “stop telling kids to go on your Patreon and chat to you privately without their parents knowing”.
-Nessa claims that due to this she and her children were doxxed by Marsh's followers and that her car had been vandalised.
+In May 2023, Marsh released their second book, Take Your Own Advice via Penguin Random House.
+The book details Marsh’s activism and Buddhist practice.
+In their review, Apple Books said "If you’ve ever found it hard to love yourself, Jeffrey Marsh definitely knows how you feel—and how to build up that self-acceptance you’ve been missing."
+Rolling Stone said of Take Your Own Advice that "Marsh uses their own story of growth and struggle to encourage readers to give themselves the kindness they usually reserve for others".

 Personal life

-Marsh is non-binary and uses they as a pronoun and "Mx." as a gender neutral title.
-Marsh has also identified at various times as a gay man, queer, genderqueer, and genderfluid.
+Marsh identifies as genderqueer and uses they/them pronouns.
+Marsh has also identified at various times as a gay man, queer, and genderfluid.